Maghrooni/Contexy/README.md

 Contexy
 =======

-Contexy is a free laravel bundle that helps you create and bind different context menus to elements you want in your view very quickly and easily :)
+__Contexy__ is a laravel bundle that helps you create and bind different context menus to elements you want in your view very quickly and easily :)

 ##Now more flexible & Powerful !